 - (1) Prescription glasses/contact lenses will be repaired or replaced based on actual cost not to exceed two hundred dollars (\$200.00).
-Reimbursement cost would not include the cost of any eye exam or added features such as tinting or designer frames. - (2) Sunglasses may be repaired or replaced at actual cost not to exceed twenty-five dollars (\$25.00). - (3) Watches may be repaired or replaced at actual cost not to exceed seventy five dollars (\$75.00).
-Cell phones not to exceed one hundred dollars (\$100.00.)
+Reimbursement cost would not include the cost of any eye exam or added features such as tinting or designer frames. - (2) Sunglasses may be repaired or replaced at actual cost not to exceed twenty-five dollars (\$25.00). - (3) Watches may be repaired or replaced at actual cost not to exceed seventy-five dollars (\$75.00). - (4) Agency approved personal rifles may be repaired or replaced at actual cost not to exceed five hundred dollars (\$500.00).
+Additions to the core rifle will not qualify for reimbursement.